psybers/actual-helpers/README.md

 You can optionally change the payee used for the transactions by setting `INVESTMENT_PAYEE_NAME` in the `.env` file.

+You can optionally change the category group used for the transactions by setting `INVESTMENT_CATEGORY_GROUP_NAME` in the `.env` file.

 You can optionally change the category used for the transactions by setting `INVESTMENT_CATEGORY_NAME` in the `.env` file.